kdoore/CS2335-Gitbook/project_2_-_source_code.md

 # Project 2 - Source Code

 ###Learning Goals:
-- Learn how to access current scene GameObjects and Components within custom class scripts
+- Learn how to access current and interact with scene GameObjects and Components within custom class scripts.
 - Learn how to use Singleton Programming Pattern to create persistent GameObjects and Script Objects.
--
+- Learn how to define and use Interfaces *IStateBase* to create object references for objects that implement the interface.
+- Learn how to define object references and to pass object references as class Constructor parameters to allow class objects to interact via public methods and public properties.
+- Learn how to instantiate objects by calling the class constructor method.
+- Learn how to use image files as Unity 2D sprites and UI elements.
+- Learn how to create UI-Buttons from images, and to use those button to toggle visibility of UI-Panels.

 Here's the link to the updated starter code.